bldl/emplace-spidermonkey/README.md

   42
   ```

   If you see 42 as the output, then you’ve successfully created a function hook and defined an initial JavaScript™ implementation.
-This means we’re ready to move forward with implementing the actual upsert functionality.
+This means we’re ready to move forward with implementing the actual `upsert` functionality.

 ### Step 1 - Implement The First Line

-  Now that we have our upsert function hooked up and accessible in the JavaScript™ runtime, it’s time to start implementing the logic as specified in the ECMAScript® proposal.
+  Now that we have our `upsert` method hooked up and accessible in the JavaScript™ runtime, it’s time to start implementing the logic as specified in the ECMAScript® proposal.

   **Setting Up this in the Function**
   Some lines in the specification are more intutive than others.
 The first line of the specification instructs us to capture the current `this` context, which is the `MapObject` instance on which `upsert` was called.
 This is a foundational step in almost any method, as it ensures we’re working with the correct object.